johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/NewTabPageSetFeedType.md

 # NewTabPageSetFeedType

 ## Configure the Microsoft Edge new tab page experience (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 92.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 92.

 ## Supported versions